 - Lightly butter a large nonstick skillet and place over medium-high heat

-- Once hot, pour or scoop a fourth of your dough into the skillet
+- Once hot, pour or scoop of your dough into the skillet

-- Allow to cook for 2 minutes until the dough becomes puffy and golden, then flip it
+- Allow to bake for 2 minutes until the dough becomes puffy and golden, then flip it and bake 1 more minute

 - Transfer to a clean tea towel to keep warm.
-Serve hot, and sprinkle with salt & coriander and brush with some margarine.
+Serve hot, and sprinkle with salt & coriander and brush with some vegan butter.
 Enjoy!